Let’s look at how to start the risk management process. Here are some questions that we should answer.

 - What tools and techniques will you use?

-- Who will own the project risks?
+- Who will own the project risks

 As you start, it’s a good idea to see whether organizational risk management assets are available.
 There is no need to reinvent the wheel.
 If you have a PMO, see if they have a risk management template.
 If not, check with other project managers.

 The risk management plan should be commensurate with the size and complexity of your project.
 That is, for simple projects, your risk management plan may be a page or two.
 For large, complex projects, the plan may be much longer.
+Click here to see an example of a simple project.

 Work with your team to ensure healthy discussion about how you will manage risks.
 Much of the value of the plan is not in the physical document – it’s in the discussion and interaction with your team.